Xomega-Net/Xomega.Docs/docs/generators/presentation/blazor/views-xsf.md

 ### Controls

 The Syncfusion Blazor components that are used for controls on the generated views are determined based on the configuration of the types for the properties of the data objects that the view is based on.
-The types usually inherit such configurations from their base types, but can override the controls to use as needed.
+The types usually inherit such configurations from their base types but can override the controls to use as needed.

 By default, the base types use Blazor components that are defined in the `Xomega.Syncfusion.Blazor` package and can be bound to Xomega Framework properties.